-- Cover Page - Contains the name and location of the permittee, a statement authorizing the discharge, and the location of the authorized discharge.
+- Cover Page - Typically contains the name and location of the permittee, a statement authorizing the discharge, and the specific locations for which a discharge is authorized.

-- Effluent Limits - The primary mechanism to control pollutant discharges.
-Permit writers spend most of their time deriving effluent limits based on applicable technology and water quality standards.
+- Effluent Limits - The primary mechanism for controlling discharges of pollutants to receiving waters.
+Permit writers spend a majority of their time deriving appropriate effluent limits based on applicable technology-based and water quality-based standards.

 - Monitoring and Reporting Requirements - Used to characterize waste streams and receiving waters, evaluate wastewater treatment efficiency, and determine compliance with permit conditions.

-- Special Conditions - Conditions developed to supplement effluent limits.
-Examples include best management practices (BMPs) and additional monitoring.
+- Special Conditions - Conditions developed to supplement effluent limit guidelines.
+Examples include: best management practices (BMPs) and additional monitoring activities.

-- Standard Conditions - Pre-established conditions that apply to all NPDES permits that outline the legal, administrative, and procedural permit requirements.
+- Standard Conditions - Preestablished conditions that apply to all NPDES permits and delineate the legal, administrative, and procedural requirements of the permit.